5 Best Project Management Tools You Need to Try in 2022

 Sprints aren't just about shipping features, but also maintaining a healthy codebase and managing legacy code.

-Stepsize is the tool is built for engineers to track and create technical and maintenance issues directly from the VS Code or JetBrains editors.
+Stepsize is the tool is built for engineers to track and create technical and maintenance issues directly the VS Code, Visual Studio and JetBrains editors.
 It integrates with other project management tools, such as Jira, as well as with Slack, BitBucket, and GitHub.